Chart Color Schemes

 Esperance ranks among the oldest 10% of areas nationwide

-Esperance's median age of 51 years is notably higher than Rest of WA's 40 and significantly exceeds the Australian median of 38.
-The age profile indicates that individuals aged 75-84 are particularly prominent, comprising 12.2% of the population, which is larger than both the Rest of WA figure and the national average of 6%.
-The 45-54 age group, however, is relatively smaller at 7.8%.
-Post-2021 Census data reveals that the 35 to 44 age group has increased from 9.5% to 11.1%, while the 15 to 24 cohort has risen from 8.6% to 10.0%.
-Conversely, the 45 to 54 cohort has decreased from 9.8% to 7.8%, and the 5 to 14 age group has fallen from 9.6% to 8.5%.
+Esperance's median age of 51 years is notably older than Rest of WA's 40 and significantly higher than Australia's median of 38.
+The age profile indicates that those aged 75-84 are particularly prominent, making up 12.2% of the population, while the 45-54 group comprises 7.9%.
+This concentration of the 75-84 age group is higher than the national average of 6.0%.
+Post-Census data from 2021 shows that the 35 to 44 age group has grown from 9.5% to 11.1%, and the 15 to 24 cohort has increased from 8.6% to 10.0%.
+Conversely, the 45 to 54 age group has declined from 9.8% to 7.9%.
 Demographic projections suggest that Esperance's age profile will change significantly by 2041.
-The 25 to 34 age cohort is expected to grow steadily, increasing by 119 people (43%) from 278 to 398.
-Meanwhile, population declines are projected for the 5 to 14 and 55 to 64 age groups.
+The 25 to 34 age cohort is projected to grow steadily, increasing by 128 people (48%) from 270 to 399.
+In contrast, population declines are projected for the 15 to 24 and 5 to 14 cohorts.